-\$24.63 Average of all Other Occupations in the Region \$30K The average full-time child care teacher makes \$29,542, compared to a self-sufficiency wage of \$42,080 for one adult with one toddler.
-50% of child care teachers with one dependent in our region would qualify for Medicaid.
-25% of child care teachers with one dependent in our region would qualify for the low-income special supplemental nutrition program Women, Infants and Children (WIC).
+\$24.63 Average of all Other Occupations in the Region

+25% The average full-time child care teacher makes \$29,542, compared to a self-sufficiency wage of \$42,080 for one adult with one toddler. of child care teachers with one dependent in our region would qualify for Medicaid. of child care teachers with one dependent in our region would qualify for the low-income special supplemental nutrition program Women, Infants and Children (WIC).
 The low pay of child care teachers is driven in large part by the fact that their salaries are paid out of tuition paid by families.
 The margins in the child care business are very narrow and this sector of the education workforce is essentially subsidizing the true costs of care with their personal income.
 GROWING THE WORKFORCE Strengthening the early care and education workforce in our region requires a focus on compensation and professional development investments to help sustain and expand the workforce needed to address our early care and education crisis.
-In order to meet the unmet early care and education workforce needs in our region, we would need over 940 additional educators.
-Additional Educators Needed to Meet Regional Need Infants (<12 months old) Toddlers (12-29 months old) Preschoolers (30-71 months old) Total Educators Needed Educators Needed 290 250 400 940 Numbers based on the assumption that 63% of children with all caregivers in the workforce would indeed use child care if it were to be available.
+In order to meet the unmet early care and education workforce needs in our region, we would need over 910 additional educators.
+Additional Educators Needed to Meet Regional Need Infants (<12 months old) Toddlers (12-29 months old) Preschoolers (30-71 months old) Total Educators Needed Educators Needed 280 240 390 910 Numbers based on the assumption that 63% of children with all caregivers in the workforce would indeed use child care if it were to be available.
 (See citations on the last page for methodology.)
-COVID-19 IMPACT COVID-19 has further exacerbated the strain on the early child education system, putting it at risk of collapse.
-Families and employers will continue to struggle as parents in the workforce are even less likely to have the child care they need to return to work.
-Children are missing out on needed services. child care programs (as of June 2020) have temporarily closed, and it's likely that many of them will not open their doors again. child care programs (totaling 386 jobs) in the Inland Northwest Washington region received a Paycheck Protection Loan.
+COVID-19 IMPACT child care programs (as of June 2020) have temporarily closed, and it's likely that many of them will not open their doors again. child care programs (totaling 386 jobs) in the Inland Northwest region received a Paycheck Protection Loan.
 Child care providers are essential workers.
 Those continuing to provide care during the pandemic are left to balance their need for income, risk of contracting COVID-19, and work of caring for their own children at home.
-Child Care Licensed Capacity Temporarily Lost 29% estimated capacity loss of 4,200 slots